 A thigh lift is an excellent procedure for patients with loose, redundant skin along the anterior, medial, and posterior thigh.
-A thigh lift can also improve the lower buttocks crease region.
+A thigh lift in San Francisco can also improve the lower buttocks crease region.
 The most common patient is one who has had a significant amount of weight loss.

 The patient is provided with a booklet that supplies detailed pre-and post-operative instructions, including the use of medications before surgery.
 For example, it is required that aspirin and aspirin-containing products be discontinued, including anti-inflammatory products, two weeks before and two weeks after surgery.
 These products have a negative effect on clotting ability.
 The pre-operative instructions include a complete list of medications that could pose hazards and, therefore, should be avoided.
 Tylenol (acetaminophen) can be safely taken during this time.
 However, do not exceed 1 gram over 4 hours or 4 grams per day from all sources since this can cause liver damage.
-The booklet also provides a list of vitamins and homeopathic preparations that promote healing and limit bruising, which the patient can opt to use before and after the surgery.
+The booklet also provides a list of vitamins and homeopathic preparations that promote healing and limit bruising, which the patient can opt to use before and after their thigh lift in San Francisco.